amy6/delern/INSTALL.md

   Base64-encoded private key for a Google Cloud Service Account in `JSON` format, which can be obtained from Google Cloud Console in IAM section.

+* `VERSIONEYE_API_KEY`

+  API key for https://www.versioneye.com/, a system for reporting dependency versions and notifying about important updates.